 How do you get featured snippets on Google?

-Attaining a Rank 0 result takes a lot of research and hard work to achieve.
-There is no guaranteed way to get there, but there are some things you can do to weight the odds in your favor:
+Attaining a Rank 0 result takes a lot of research and effort to achieve.
+And, even at that, there is no guarantee that you'll get there.
+But there are some things you can do to send signals to Google that will put the odds in your favor.

 Secure the Snippets You Own

-To keep anyone else from using you featured snippets, you have to make sure that each of them match their search query as much as possible.
+To keep anyone else from taking over your featured snippets, you have to make sure that each of them match their search query as much as possible.
 You can do this by:

 - Keeping your content up to date at all times.

-- Providing both the question and the answer on the same page - and then making them both short enough to fit in the answer box.
+- Providing both the question and the answer on the same page – preferably very close to one another – and then making them both short enough to fit in the answer box.

 - Matching your content to the current format of the snippet.